NishalNT/AI-virtual-Keyboard/README.md

 ```
 3. Go to `main.py` and click run

-4.A pop-up window will be displayed and you can see the virtual keyboard.
+4. A pop-up window will be displayed and you can see the virtual keyboard.

-5.Move your hand infront of the camera
+5. Move your hand infront of the camera

-6.You can move using the Index finger and when you want to type just Combine both Index and Middle Finger
+6. You can move using the Index finger and when you want to type just Combine both Index and Middle Finger
 <br>

 <img src="https://previews.123rf.com/images/tinkivinki/tinkivinki1708/tinkivinki170800025/84878683-gesture-stylized-hand-with-index-and-middle-finger-connect-and-up-icon.jpg" alt="Finger" width="200" height="200"/>

-7.When clicked the button will become green in color
+7. When clicked the button will become green in color